How to Build a Successful Testing Team? How to Increase and Maintain Team Motivation?

 So, let’s start with the basics, and it’s a methodology for forming a successful software testing team.
 And even if it sounds banal, a good testing team is one that is skilled enough to perform all the QA tasks.
 Thus, we came up to rule #1: you need to form a good testing team right from the beginning, and not on the go.
 How to do this right?
 Here are the top 3 pieces of advice from the DogQ team:

-1. Check Your Testers’ Knowledge Base
+1. Check Your Software Testers Knowledge Base

 As we all know, testing is a continuous learning process, so a good tester should have a good knowledge of the general testing process and also be interested in modern trends and new techniques of QA, always seeking more information.